VantorreWannes/Char-art/README.md

-# character_images
+# Key art
-Convert grayscale images to text characters
+Convert images to text characters (and back to images)